 But A’DAM also stands for ‘Amsterdam Dance and Music,’ which reflects the business background of three of the four owners — big names behind some of the most popular music and dance festivals: Sander Groet (club Air), Duncan Stutterheim (ID&T), Hans Brouwer (MassiveMusic).4

 Matter of fact, the building is destined to turn into Amsterdam’s most unique creative- and entertainment hub.5

-Aside from the observation deck, the A’DAM Toren will feature
+Aside from the observation deck, the A’DAM Toren features